 The area was planned to have seven sections.
-Section I, was occupied by the Sikhs and Goans, the latter settling around St Theresa’s Church, Section II houses would be acquired by Somali women who would rent to the migrating Somalis from the Northern parts of Kenya, steadily building a rising population.
-The two sections lies along First and Second Avenues, and between them and Section III (which was settled by Rajasthanis), there is California, Biafra and Moi Air Base land.
+Section I was occupied by the Sikhs and Goans, the latter settling around St Theresa’s Church.
+Section II houses would be acquired by Somali women who would rent to the migrating Somalis from the northern parts of Kenya, steadily building a rising population.
+The two sections lie along the First and Second Avenues, and between them and Section III (which was settled by Rajasthanis), there is California, Biafra and the Moi Air Base’s land.
 Section VII rests near Pumwani and General Waruinge Road.

-When Asians began to move to other areas, the Swahili, following those in the neighboring areas like Majengo, started to acquire property where they would ran lodgings.
-Kikuyu elevated by Jomo’s presidency, covered more ground and earned more wealthy establishing businesses in the expanding Eastleigh estate.
+When Asians began to move to other areas, the Swahili, following those in the neighbouring areas like Majengo, started to acquire property where they ran lodgings.
+The Kikuyu, elevated by Jomo’s presidency, covered more ground and earned more with the wealthy establishing businesses in the expanding Eastleigh estate.

 Eastleigh has a long and disturbing history with organized police brutality and state violence.
 The Kenya State vs Eastleigh is a replicating Shifta War (1963-1967).
 It takes different shapes in the political narratives.
-The chronological violence set forth by the war has reached a couple of zeniths: Garissa Massacre, 1980, and Wagalla Massacre, 1984.
-And even, Garissa University Attack, 2015 (the road to Garissa University College attack by Al Shabaab in April 7, 2015 has been elaborated here by Shailja Patel.)
+The chronological violence set forth by the war has reached a couple of zeniths: the Garissa Massacre, 1980 and the Wagalla Massacre in 1984 and the Garissa University Attack in 2015 (the road to Garissa University College attack by Al Shabaab in April 7, 2015 has been elaborated here by Shailja Patel.)

 1991: Siad Barre’s regime collapses.

-300, 000 Somalis flees to Kenya.
-Many stays, others linger on their way to elsewhere: overseas, refugee camps.
+300,000 Somalis flee to Kenya.
+Many stay, others linger on their way to elsewhere: overseas, refugee camps.

 October, 2011: Operation Linda Nchi.

-Government bans movement in and out of Eastleigh and Old Town, Republic of Kenya, 2020.
+May 2020: Government bans movement in and out of Eastleigh and Old Town, Republic of Kenya.
 (The Interior Ministry defined Eastleigh as- Pumwani Maternity Hospital roundabout and all the way to 1st, 2nd, 3rd Avenue to 17th, 18th and 19th streets.)

 Also Eastleigh: K’naan.
 Soobax.